pytorch/pytorch/CONTRIBUTING.md

-In case you want to reinstall, make sure that you uninstall PyTorch first by running `pip uninstall torch` until you see `WARNING: Skipping torch as it is not installed`; next run `python setup.py clean`.
+In case you want to reinstall, make sure that you uninstall PyTorch first by running `pip uninstall torch` until you see `WARNING: Skipping torch as it is not installed`; next run `python3 setup.py clean`.
 After that, you can install in `develop` mode again.

 ### Tips and Debugging